lyssieth/devenv/README.md

 # devenv

-It's a shitty devenv helper program.
+An application for settung up new projects/environments based on templates.

-`/files` contains some example files to poke at.
+`/files` contains some example templates to poke at.

 ## Purpose